johnhadaway/articulyze/README.md

 the accurate is always 90%+, will test more in depth later

 ## 4/8/18: updates: website / scraping algorithim
-scraping algorithim: now also gets article title
+scraping: now also retrieves article title
-website: more design elements etc... waiting on website designer (my sister lol) to send  stuff

 # 4/10/18: updates:
-progress started on main_script -- will fix sql interaction soon / figure out how to link that w the website fixed other modules, ranking and scraping, to work with main_script no progress on website - waiting on sister / busy w research this week. tenative launch date: april 27.
+progress started on main_script -- will fix sql interaction soon fixed other modules, ranking and scraping. they should now work with main_script no progress on website - busy w research this week. tenative launch date: april 27.

 # LONG TERM: note on things to do re algorithim (less important immediately):